YumingZHAI/classify_translation_techniques/README.md

 # Automatically classifying translation processes

+**The code and usage manual is being completed, please come back later.**

 Automatically classify translation processes from manually annotated examples, from an English-French parallel corpus of TED Talks.

 This project is to reproduce the results reported in the paper: <br/>